Mahadaji Pant Guruji: Early career

 In the Peshwa's court in Pune, Mahadaji Pant joined as a clerk and gradually reached at the post of ‘Auditor General'.
 Peshwa Nanasaheb simultaneously appointed him as 'Guruji' that is ‘Tutor’ of his son Madhavrao I.

 In 1763, when Nana Phadnis was expelled by Madhavrao I for few months, he was re-appointed on the strong recommendation by Guruji.

-In October 1766, Madhavrao I sought Guruji’s assistance to give systematic and disciplined shape to the Maratha army on Southern front.
+In October 1766, Madhavrao I sought Guruji’s assistance to give systematic and disciplined shape to the Maratha army on the southern front.

 Later career and death

 After the death of Madhavrao I and subsequent murder of Narayanrao, Nana Phadnis re-appointed Guruji to take charge of Peshwa Sawai Madhavrao as his student.
 The Peshwa had been making his academic progress under the guidance and supervision of Guruji until his death.

 In 1778, before starting his Kolhapur campaign, the warrior "Shreenath" Mahadji Shinde got his demands fulfilled from the Peshwa's Court through Mahadjipant Karkare Ballal Guruji's arbitration.

 There is no mention found regarding Guruji's death.